SwaminathanSK/WinterSchoolCV/README.md

 The documentations for each task are uploaded in the same repository as a separate folder.
 Feel free to fork and run the python scripts.

+We have accomodated our other learning experiences related to CV and have not stuck only to whatever that was taught during the Winter School.
+We made sure to use the concepts and tools we learnt along with other tools such as MATLAB, Machine Learning libraries in Python, etc,.